tamberg/iotgauge/README.md

 ### Add the ESP8266 board to the Arduino IDE
 Follow [this Adafruit tutorial](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/using-arduino-ide#install-the-esp8266-board-package) to add the Adafruit Feather HUZZAH / ESP8266 board package.

-(To add http://arduino.esp8266.com/stable/package_esp8266com_index.json to _Additional Board Manager URLs_.)
+(Or add http://arduino.esp8266.com/stable/package_esp8266com_index.json to _Additional Board Manager URLs_.)

 ### Select the ESP8266 and the current USB port